nushell/nushell.github.io/book/dataframes.md

 136ms +/- 6ms
 ```

-The `polars` dataframes plugin managed to finish operation almost 10 times
+The `polars` dataframes plugin managed to finish operation 10 times
 faster than `pandas` with python.
 Isn't that great?

 As you can see, the Nushell's `polars` plugin is performant like `polars` itself.